cloudyr/AzureRMR/README.md

 AzureRMR is meant to be a generic mechanism for working with Resource Manager.
 You can extend it to provide support for service-specific features; examples of packages that do this include [AzureVM](https://github.com/cloudyr/AzureVM) for [virtual machines](https://azure.microsoft.com/en-us/services/virtual-machines/), and [AzureStor](https://github.com/cloudyr/AzureStor) for [storage accounts](https://azure.microsoft.com/en-us/services/storage/).
 For more information, see the ["Extending AzureRMR" vignette](vignettes/extend.Rmd).

+## Acknowledgements

+AzureRMR is inspired by the package AzureSMR, originally written by Alan Weaver and Andrie de Vries, and would not have been possible without their pioneering work.
+Thanks, guys!

 ---
 [![cloudyr project logo](https://i.imgur.com/JHS98Y7.png)](https://github.com/cloudyr)